-It was the peculiar vanity of the painters of that day to have beautiful wives.
-Albano had set the example; Dominichino had followed it to his cost; Rubens turned it to the account of his profession; and Francanzani, still poor and struggling, married the portionless daughter of the most indigent artist in Naples, and thought perhaps more of the model than the wife.
-This union, and still more, a certain sympathy in talent and character between the brothers-in-law, frequently carried Salvator to the stanza or workroom of Francesco.
+The whole of his description of the Temple of Fame, in his "Invidia," is full of poetical beauty; and his description of Night is so graphic, that he possibly painted before he wrote it.
+Francesco.
 Francesco, by some years the elder, was then deep in the faction and intrigues of the Neapolitan school; and was endowed with that bold eloquence which, displayed upon bold occasions, is always so captivating to young auditors.
 It was at the foot of this kinsman's easel, and listening to details which laid, perhaps, the foundation of that contemptuous opinion he cherished through life for schools, academies, and all incorporated pedantry and pretension, that Salvator occasionally amused himself in copying, on any scrap of board or paper which fell in his way, whatever pleased him in Francesco's pictures.
-His long-latent genius thus accidentally awakened, resembled the acqua buja, whose cold and placid surface kindles like spirits on the contact of a spark.
-In these first, rude, and hasty sketches, Francanzani, as Passeri informs us, saw " molti segni d' un indole spiritosa," (" great signs of talent and genius"), and he frequently encouraged, and sometimes corrected the copies, which so nearly approached the originals.\ But Salvator, who was destined to imitate none, but to be imitated by many, soon grew impatient of repeating another's conceptions, and of
+His longlatent genius thus accidentally awakened, resembled the acqua buja, whose cold and placid surface kindles like spirits on the contact of a spark.
+In these first, rude, and hasty sketches, Francanzani, as Passeri informs us, saw "molti segni d' un indole spiritosa," ("great signs of talent and genius"), and he frequently encouraged, and sometimes corrected the copies, which so nearly approached the originals.\ But Salvator, who was destined to imitate none, but to be imitated by many, soon grew impatient of repeating another's conceptions, and of following in an art in which he already perhaps felt, with prophetic throes, that he was born to lead.
+His visits to the workshop of Francanzani grew less frequent; his days were given to the scenes of his infant wanderings; he departed with the dawn, laden with his portfolio filled with primed paper, and a palette covered with oil-colours: and it is said that even then he not only sketched, but coloured from nature (dal naturale).
+When the pedantry of criticism, at the suggestion of envious rivals, accused him of having acquired, in his colouring, too much of the impasto of the Spagnuoletto

-\ Although it is hinted by some of his biographers, that Salvator studied under his maternal uncle.
-Paolo Grecco, "principiò a farsi istruire con regola da Paolo Grecco suo zio materno" (Vita de S. Rosa), vet the tame manner of his relation must rather have disgusted him with the art than encouraged its pursuit: and the more respectable authorities make no mention of this circumstance.
-On the authority of Pascoli, it appears that he not only studied painting, but that he resumed his literary pursuits under the roof of his brother-in-law; for he observes, in speaking of his devotion to painting and letters, that, at this period, "proseguiva egli con egual attenzione l'uno e l'altro studio."
-The "idleness" attributed to S. Rosa is among the most obvious calumnies directed by party-spirit even in the present day against this libelled liberale of the seventeenth century.
+\ Although it is hinted by some of his biographers, that Salvator studied under his maternal uncle, Paolo Grecco, "principiò a farsi istruire con regola da Paolo Grecco suo zio materno" (Vita de S. Rosa), yet the tame manner of his relation must rather have disgusted him with the art than encouraged its pursuit: and the more respectable authorities make no mention of this circumstance.
+On the authority of Pascoli, it appears that he not only studied painting, but that he resumed his literary pursuits under the roof of his brother-in-law; for he observes, in speaking of his devotion to painting and letters, that, at this period, "proseguiva egli con egual attenzione l' uno e l'altro studio."
+The "idleness" attributed to S. Rosa is among the most obvious calumnies directed by a party-spirit even in the present day against this libelled liberals of the seventeenth century.